agm024/Py-Os-Source-Code/README.md

 # Hi!
-This repl is an Oparative System called Py OS.
+This Project is an Oparative System called Py OS.
 It's called Py OS because, as you can guess, it was developed with python.

 # Description :
 **Py OS has 85% no errors in finished apps.** Please tell me if you find an error in an app please tell me how you found it.

 **Note :** After using Firefox you'll need to refresh the tab in order to use the OS again.
-I've been left to assume this is a bug with Replit, not Py OS

 **Need help?** A few things you should know before using Py OS :
 - The default password is "a"